AllenNeuralDynamics/aind-data-schema/docs/source/example_workflow.rst

 local conventions to the schema.

-You will see through this example that creating these metadata JSON files reveals that some important data that were not being tracked in the original metadata sources.
-This is common and usually things that a single person keeps track of implicitly in their head.
+You will see through this example that creating these metadata JSON files reveals that some important data were not being tracked in the original metadata sources.
+This is common and are usually information that a single person keeps track of implicitly in their head.
 This information must be entered somewhere, either by updating the data sources or hard-coding values in the generation script - this is not avised but what what we do here in this example.